Johannes0Horn/deeplab-custom-dataset/README.md

 Some small changes are made to use it for a custom Dataset.

-Used together with [masksToDiameterService](https://github.com/Johannes0Horn/masksToDiameterService"Example") one can predict the diameter of a trunk from a photo of the trunk and a regukar credit card.
+Used together with [masksToDiameterService](https://github.com/Johannes0Horn/masksToDiameterService"Example") one can predict the diameter of a trunk from a photo of the trunk and a regular credit card.

 ## Example and Visualization: